RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 Training stability, by updating the actor policy less frequently, this allows the critic to converge more consistently between updates, reducing oscillations during policy updates.
 Analogous, to a teacher learning from experience, prior to updating the student, minmising the error before performing a policy update (Shen 2024).

-TODO mention the drawback in the discussion

-A reason for large variance of policy gradients in the REINFORCE algorithm is that the empirical average is taken at each time step, which is caused by stochasticity of policies. (this is originally in the results chapter to aid discussion on the learning curve plots, should it be moved here?
-TODO)

 ### 5.2 Theoretical Implications

 The results align with theoretical understanding: